ldj01/e-s-t/st_auxiliary_data/README.md

 ### Environment Variables
 * PATH - May need to be updated to include the following
   - `$PREFIX/bin`
+* IAS_DB_COM - Needed to update the database tables associated with the local archive
+* NASA_EARTHDATA_USER - Needed to provide authentication to the MERRA-2 archive
+* NASA_EARTHDATA_PASS - Needed to provide authentication to the MERRA-2 archive
+* UCAR_EMAIL - Needed to provide authentication to the UCAR archive for NARR data
+* UCAR_PASSWORD - Needed to provide authentication to the UCAR archive for NARR data

 ## More Information
 This project is provided by the US Geological Survey (USGS) Earth Resources Observation and Science (EROS) Land Satellite Data Systems (LSDS) Science Research and Development (LSRD) Project.
 For questions regarding products produced by this source code, please contact the Landsat Contact Us page and specify USGS CDR/ECV in the "Regarding" section. https://landsat.usgs.gov/contactus.php